ritikgupta03/Online_Voting_System/README.md

-# Online_Voting_System
-A secure and efficient web-based voting platform built using PHP, MySQL, HTML, CSS, and JavaScript.
-It allows users to register, log in, and cast votes online while ensuring data integrity and transparency.
-Admins can manage candidates, view results, and monitor voting activity through a dedicated dashboard.
 # 🗳️ Online Voting System

 A secure and efficient **web-based voting platform** built using **PHP, MySQL, HTML, CSS, and JavaScript**.